-The Memory-Prediction framework, a brain model that is consistent with neurological discoveries, is proposed by Hawkins in his book "On intelligence" [11].
+The Memory-Prediction framework, a brain model that is consistent with neurological discoveries, is proposed by Hawkins [3].
 This model emphasizes prediction from sequence memory based on the observation that humans recognize quotations and songs based on their sequences stored in memory.
-George and Hawkins further propose the Hierarchical Temporal Memory model that gives the Memory-Prediction framework mathematical foundations in Bayesian terms [8].
-Lee and Mumford also suggest that based on findings on the early visual cortex activation, particle filtering and Bayesian-belief propagation algorithms might be used in cortical computations [25].
+George and Hawkins further propose the Hierarchical Temporal Memory model that gives the Memory-Prediction framework mathematical foundations in Bayesian terms [4].
+Lee and Mumford also suggest that based on findings on the early visual cortex activation, particle filtering and Bayesian-belief propagation algorithms might be used in cortical computations [5].
 In this work, the concept of sequential memories is extended to recognizing objects.
 The relationship between a sequence of actions and a sequence of views are modeled not only to recognize objects, but also to provide robots with the capability to plan actions based on prediction.
 Next, we address the representation of objects in memory, and its relevance to actions.